ukokobili/data_aggregator/README.md

 ### Data Architecture

 This project uses a containerized architecture with Docker to ensure consistency across environments.
-Python is used for the ETL processes, with separate modules for extraction, transformation, and loading.
-Data is stored in Motherduck data warehouse, and logging is implemented for monitoring and debugging.
+Python is used for the ETL processes, with separate extraction, transformation, and loading modules.
+Data is stored in the Motherduck data warehouse, and logging is implemented for monitoring and debugging.

 ## Prerequisites